heikoburau/ParallelAverage/Readme.md

 ========

 - Custom keyword arguements are automatically forwarded as SLURM parameters for the batch file.
-- Basic statistical functionality for most common use-cases included (average, variance, stat. error, ...).
+- Basic statistical functionality included, such as average, variance, stat. error, ...
 - Intermediate results are available at any point in time.
 - Fine control over job management with the help of additional decorators, such as `@dont_submit, @do_submit, @cancel_job, ...`.
 - Supports both JSON and binary output data formats.